A model for configuration spaces of points: The non-parallelizable case

 \section{The non-parallelizable case}

-Let $M$ be a closed oriented manifold.
-In this section we show that even in absence of the parellelizablity hypothesis (a slight variant of) the commutative algebra $\pdGraphs_M$ is still a model of $\FM_M$.
+Let $M$ be a closed oriented connected manifold.
+In this section we show that even in absence of the parallelizability hypothesis a slight variant of the collection of commutative algebra $\pdGraphs_M$ is still a model of $\FM_M$.

-It is not natural to consider graphs with tadpoles as the compatibility of the differential of the map from Lemma \ref{Lemma:map of comodules} depended on the vanishing of the Euler characteristic for those graphs.
-In this section we consider a tadpole free version of $\pdGraphs_M$.
+In this respect it is not natural to consider graphs with tadpoles as the compatibility of the differential of the map from Lemma \ref{Lemma:map of comodules} depended on the vanishing of the Euler characteristic for those graphs.
+More precisely, the problem is that in the map of Lemma \ref{Lemma:map of comodules} a tadpole edge is sent to a form whose coboundary is the Euler class.